fatemepasandide/bitpin_post/README.md

 - Method: PUT
 - score_id: The ID of the score to be updated (integer)
 - Other parameters required for the update

-note : I didn't implement authentication because you asked me to keep it simple.